pkgranholt/Improved-search-for-used-cars/Presentation.md

 According to this regression, we would expect the price to be about 15 400 EUR.

 Again we can create some rule-of-thumb numbers when thinking about the prices of the cars in this data set.
-For instance, each year a car get older, you'll lose about 1000 EUR in the selling price.
+For instance, each year a car get older, you'll lose about 1000 EUR in selling price.
 Every 10 000 km the car drives is expected to devalue the car by about 330 EUR.
 These numbers must be used with caution, or else you may end up thinking that a brand new car, with automatic transmission and 0 PS is worth 14 780 EUR - which doesn't make any sense.

 I think it's also worth pointing out that we don't know if the example car with 70 000 km is a Porsche or a Fiat.
 Knowing this would certainly change the price.
 We also don't know if it has unrepaired damage, if it has upgraded leather seats or what the service history is like.
 These are just estimations based on a large set of aggregated data, hence my insistence on thinking of this as more rule-of-thumb numbers.